abaumeler/CAS_DMIT/ln02/README.md

    POSTGRES_PASSWORD=<choose pw>
    POSTGRES_DB=HS5
    ```
 4. Start Database with docker-compose.
-This will pull the lates postgres image and create a datbase on `localhost:5432`:
+This step requires that you have a working docker environment on your system.
+The docker-compose will pull the latest postgres image and create a datbase on `localhost:5432`:
     ```shell
     cd docker
     docker-compose up -d